Inkjet-printable silks, cottons, linens, rayons, and nylons

 Silk Habotai - 10 mm - 55”

 Don’t see what you’re looking for?
 Have a special project in mind?
 Need to treat thousands of yards of fabric?
 We custom coat and paper back many fabrics and other substrates.
 We can coat up to 72” wide and paperback up to 60” wide.
-Please note that when treating, paperback, and trimming customer’s fabrics, shrinkage and loss will often occur.
-We are not responsible for loss during pretreatment and preparation.

 Prices per Linear Yard Base Fabric Cost 0-250 yds 250-500 yds 500-1000 yds